Ready-Set-Go Gently Parenting

 If possible, I would recommend that all the adults involved read the Section on this website called "When to Go"?
 Safety issues are Number One on the list.
 Any means necessary must be taken to keep the child from getting killed or seriously hurt!
 In this case, it's not difficult.
 The parent is larger than the five-year-old, and the parent is READY to keep the child safe.
 The parent will physically HOLD ON to the child.
 This should be done gently but firmly.
 The SET statement is, "Let's hold hands while we are in the parking lot."
 If the child refuses, the GO GENTLY is that Mom grabs the hand and holds on anyway. ( She could grab any part of the arm, if necessary.)
 It will not hurt, unless the child struggles extremely hard, but she must hold on in any case.
 If she has to hold tight, this won't hurt as much as the child getting run over or kidnapped!

 Let's say that the child acts truly awful.
 He throws himself down in the parking lot and kicks and screams.
-Stand there, holding on, until he gets up and walks with you.
+If he is in traffic, pick him up and carry him out of danger.
+Stand or kneel there, holding on, until he gets up and walks with you.
 Don't say a word.
 Don't beat him.
 Don't even look at him.
 Stand there and watch the birds or the clouds!
 If the adult can wait him out, chances are high that he won't do exactly that again.
+If other people stop, simply say, "temper tantrum.."

 Let's say the child whines and complains.
 Don't offer bribes.
 Don't say a word.
 Walk steadily toward the destination, holding gently but firmly.
 Things will get better over time.